lukes/herald/README.md

 Usage
 -----

-First step, `require` Herald into your Ruby project to begin using it:
+First step is `require` Herald into your Ruby project:

     require 'rubygems'
     require 'herald'

-Watch for tweets containing "soundofmusic":
+Then, to watch for tweets containing "soundofmusic":

     Herald.watch do
       check :twitter